Holographic metals at finite volume: Solutions: black hole, thermal AdS, and electron star

+{ To obtain the electron star solution, we solve the equations of motion \eqref{eq:eom_star} alongside the equations of state \eqref{eq:thermodynamics} with boundary conditions \eqref{eq:boundary.conditions} for specific central values $(\mu_0,T_0)$.
+Since the equations of motion \eqref{eq:eom_star} imply $E'(0)=M'(0)=\chi'(0)=0$, a naive numerical integration, as for example the Euler method, would result in a trivial solutions where all the variables remain constant for all values of $r$.
+A successful numerical integration then requires that we move away from $r=0$ to a small non-vanishing radius $r_\epsilon$ by using a Frobenius expansion.
+The electron star solutions for larger values of $r$ are then obtained numerically.
+In our calculations, we used a \texttt{Wolfram Mathematica} code~\cite{Github}.}

-By varying the central values $T_0$ and $\mu_0$, we numerically obtain the mass and charge profiles shown in Fig.~\ref{fig:MQchi}.
-We observe that the star exhibits a well-defined boundary within the numerical radial cutoff, beyond which the star parameters saturate to constant values
+By varying the central values $\tilde{T}_0$ and $\tilde{\mu}_0$, we integrated the equations of motion \eqref{eq:eom_star} and obtained the mass and charge profiles shown in Fig.~\ref{fig:MQchi}.
+We observe that the star exhibits a well-defined boundary within the numerical radial cutoff, beyond which the radial functions saturate to constant values